neo4j/neo4j-dotnet-driver/README.md

 ## Visual Studio Version

-The driver is written in C# 6 so will require Visual Studio 2015 (community edition):
+The driver is written in C# 6 so will require Visual Studio 2015 (community edition).

 ## Integration Tests